ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ```
 `gen.createUnit` returns a table of the units produced, so we must get the first element of the `capturedTable` in order to get the `capturedTrireme`.

 A `trireme` is the unit type we want to create, the winner's tribe should own it, so we use `winner.owner` to get that information.
 We want the "captured" trireme to be created on the tile of the unit that captured it, which we can get with `winner.location`.
 In the options, we set `homeCity = winner.homeCity` so the new trireme is homed to the same city that supports the trireme that captured it.  `veteran = false` means that the new trireme won't be a veteran.
-This wasn't necessary, since that is the default behaviour anyway.
+This wasn't necessary, since that non-veteran is the default behaviour anyway.

 ```lua
         capturedTrireme.damage = trireme.hitpoints - 2
 ```
 Since the trireme was captured in combat, it makes sense to heavily damage it.
-I've decided that the trireme should have 2 hitpoints, but `unit.hitpoints` can't be set.
+I've decided that the trireme should have 2 hitpoints, but the `unit.hitpoints` field can't be assigned a new value (it is "get" only).
 We have to set the amount of damage a unit has instead.
 Since we have a "goal" of 2 hitpoints, we get the maximum hitpoint value using `unitType.hitpoints`, and subtract 2.

 Save **trireme.lua**, reload the game, and try to trigger this event.
 You will find you can't.

 The reason for this is that we haven't called `require` on this file.
 So, as far as Lua is concerned, **trireme.lua** is just an extra file that doesn't do anything.
 In order for a file to do something, it must be `require`d by **events.lua**, or by a file which is itself `require`d by **events.lua**.
 (A longer "chain" of `require`s is also permissible.)

 So, we have to execute `require("trireme")` in at least one file.
 Any file would be fine, but **MechanicsFiles\registerFiles.lua** is set aside for this purpose.
 Sometimes files supplied by the Lua Scenario Template will be registered in this file, so that **events.lua** doesn't have to be updated so much.
-However, at the moment, this **MechanicsFiles\registerFiles.lua** doesn't register any Template file.
+However, at the time of writing, this **MechanicsFiles\registerFiles.lua** doesn't register any Template file.

 In this file, call `require` for **trireme.lua**, save, and try the event again.